Skip to main content

 Only the seating layout is copied when you reuse an existing seating map.
 You must manually map your ticket types to seats since these can differ between events.

-2. Click the seating option on the left-hand menu
+Click the appropriate element on the left-hand menu bar to add it to the map.

 There are 4 seating types: